camescasse/java-automation/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Install dependencies found in `pom.xml` Maven or your preferred IDE
+3. Install dependencies found in `pom.xml` using Maven or your preferred IDE

 #### Optional